-Many of our specialty and respite programs are based out of the Crescent side of camp which is home to the Crescent Lodge, Crescent Beach, and The Grove.
+Many of our specialty and respite programs are based out of the Crescent side of camp which is home to the Crescent Lodge and Crescent Beach.
 Though different in their lengths, age requirements, activities, and staff-to-participant ratios, each of these programs offers a structured, safe, and fun camp experience.

-Campers and participants in our TIDES Vista, Sibling Camp, Treetops, LARP Week, and Teen Adventure Week programs live in our Crescent Lodge.
+Campers in our specialty and respite programs (excluding August Bonus Week, Family Camp, and Starfish Day Out) live in our Crescent Lodge.
 This beautiful and modern onsite conference and retreat center was completed in 2017.
 It has dorm-style accommodations, bathrooms with plenty of privacy, and its own play/rec rooms, dining hall, and kitchen.
 The building is fully equipped with fans for ventilation, screened windows, an individual exit to the porch in each room, and smoke/CO2 detectors.
 Each dorm room has several bunk beds and plenty of cubbies for personal item storage.